Ericsson/ered/README.md

 * `{resp_version, 2..3}`

-  What RESP (REdis Serialization Protocol) version to use.
+  What RESP (the serialization protocol) version to use.
 Default 3.

 * `{node_down_timeout, non_neg_integer()}`